 $ df -h

 Step 3.
-Run mount command to check for your device.
-It must be mounted as read-write (rw) not read-only (ro).
+Run the mount command to check if your device is mounted as read-write (rw), not read-only (ro).

 $ mount